Cannon Rocks: Activities

 Cannon Rocks is a great kitesurfing location.
 The town used to host the yearly Cannon Rocks Kiteboarding Classic competition.
 Since dune movement encroaching on the car parking area, it has been suspended.

 The major attraction is the unspoilt and uncrowded nature of the beaches, coupled to a stable and predictable south westerly and easterly wind which are both cross shore.
 These conditions are also enjoyed by windsurfers.

 The town is a premier rock and surf angling destination.
 There is a charter company (Big Blue) in town that takes visitors on deep sea angling, snorkeling or scuba diving excursions.

-The community hall is available for rental for local functions and gettogethers.
+The community hall is available for rental for local functions and get-togethers.

 The nature trail is very popular.
 We are very privileged to be on the border of the SANPARKS Woody Cape/ Addo National Park.
 The trail, leaving from The Cannons carpark, is approx. 7 km – a 2 – 3 hour circular walk through a variety of habitats, including the beach.

 There is a two-hour drive that takes visitors through the Golden Mile dairy farms on the spectacular cliffs overlooking Bird Island and the world's biggest coastal dune field.
 The road turns into the state forest where century old trees form a dense canopy over the road.
 The road ends in Alexandria, where it branches back over the mountain to Cannon Rocks.

 Two hiking trails begin in Cannon Rocks.
 The first (7 km) starts right at the western end of town at the Cannons and winds through the bush to a look-out over the coastal dunefield.
 It then goes back on the beach.
 It is advisable to wear a sun-hat and take water.

 The second trail is a two-day trail that can be booked through the Addo Elephant Park offices.